mitshell/libmich/README.md

 Operating systems and Python version
 ------------------------------------

-The library is made to work with Python 2 (starting with 2.6).
+The library is made to work with Python 2.7.
 Python 3 is not supported, mainly because all binary buffers are handled with the Python *str* object.
 It works on Windows and Linux, and should work on any other operating system